Folly – And The Druidic Order…

 In the Crafts area these charming children were selling jars of poisonous things and all manner of noxious plants and substances.
 Part of their sales patter was reeling off the efficacy of their wares by listing the number of people who’d dropped off the census since they’d begun making them and ‘disappeared’.
 The display was fascinating, I purchased two jars of hemlock preserve and a spike imbued with digitalis (I have an awkward neighbour).
 I do champion industry in the youth of today.
 Sardine (on the left) is of French origin, and is hoping to find a career in holistic medicine.

 After wandering for hours, taking in the marvels, we visited the refreshment tent.
 I wish Aunt Vom was here, she would have enjoyed the company very much.
 On the above left photo, is Blandula Flap, a local woman who prides herself on holding two cups full of vodka on her bosom.
 She can do this even when running for a tram.
 The dear woman is using it as vital medicine, as she has politicians boarding with her.
-The woman on the right is Gert Sponk, and her sole aim in life is to turn her eyes a full 36o degrees, just by staring inwardly.
+The woman on the right is Gert Sponk, and her sole aim in life is to turn her eyes a full 360 degrees, just by staring inwardly.
 Curiously, she also seems to need a good deal of vodka.

 The Great Woolrash Outbreak

-This week has been a trial.
+Hello, my dear tea cosies.
+I do hope that you are well.
+Kind gratitude to you, for reading my writings, both of you.
+Life in my hedge in Gloucestershire is splendid, and I adore the canal activities.
+I have found a new job at the Alternative Thinking College of Thrupp, where I shall be teaching Shrieking for Spritual Connection, Advanced Hiding, and Pointing for the Unconfident.
+I’m overjoyed.This week has been a trial.
 There has been a strange occurrence in our community, people began scratching and itching in a random fashion.
 I feared my hessian sack dress would soon follow this trend, but no, I am all well.
 It was a mystery.
-Farm hands and boat people were rendered incapable of moving machinery and craft due to the incessant itch.
+Farm hands and boat people were rendered incapable of moving machinery and water craft due to the incessant itch.
 I asked where has this come from?
 Some agricultural mite?
 A spaceship?
-Swindon (wouldn’t surprise me)?
+Swindon? (wouldn’t surprise me)?

 This is a pictogram, drawn by a local gentleman, Mr Dave Epiglottis.
 We don’t have cameras in this neck of the woods so he quickly sketched a throng of local boaters clawing at themselves to relieve the dreadful itch.
 Either that, or it’s an orgy, I’m not quite sure.
-Most look distraught, but Mrs Vileda Toller at the back, has that “look” of a woman in the throws of, well…..something.
+Most look distraught, but Mrs Enid Rumpeter at the back, has that “look” of a woman in the throws of, well, something.

 Anyway.
 I did some research.
 I googled itchy things, and no information was forthcoming.
 So I invoked the Sheep God and asked her advice.
 Baaarbara.
 An ancient woolly deity, with eyes the wrong way, and a killer kick.
 Amid a fog of incense smoke, she told me the itchy plague was wool rash.
-And….dun, dun, derrr, the root of the issue was a man from Worcester.
-A bloody buggery weidron of a man who decided to plague Gloucester so he could step in, render the inhabitants incapable, and absorb the county in his own in preparation for world domination.
+And….dun, dun, derrr, the root of the issue was a man from Bourton-On-The-Water.
+A bloody buggery weidron of a man who decided to plague Gloucester so he could step in, render the inhabitants incapable, and absorb the county in his own in preparation for world domination where sheep would be used to herd people into submission.
 Shocking.
 But world domination, as we know, often starts in the Cotswolds.

 This is he.
 His name is Rabularia Stanton McFrog.
 He’s a ruthless git.
 He really does plan to take our lovely county.
 I trod the worn floor of my hedge wondering what to do and elegantly wringing my hands in a suitable Jane Austin manner.
 Then I ditched that and began swearing and cursing him for eternity.
 However, to curse a man fully, you need to sacrifice toads and have enough mugwort to mug a wort.
 And I didn’t.
 And I like toads.
 Satan once again is a seagull shitting on my breakfast flakes.